On the scanning map and the space of smooth projective hypersurfaces: Rational models of section spaces

+where the upper sequence is the Borel construction for some action of the group $G$ on the space of sections.
+Taking the adjoints of the vertical maps we obtain

-where the action of the group $G$ in the bottom row is by conjugation.
+where the action of the group $G$ in the bottom row is again by conjugation.
 As the evaluation map is adjoint to the identity map, the left vertical arrow is a homotopy equivalence, and, therefore, so is the middle vertical map.
-As a consequence, the action of $G$ on the top row is also the action by conjugation.
+As a consequence, the action of $G$ on the top row is also the action by conjugation. \end{proof} While this article was being refereed we learned from Nils Prigge that this result can be found in Section 5 of \cite{Haefliger-GF}.
+We find our presentation of the space of sections more explicit than the one given there, so we have decided to keep it here.

-The proof for spaces of sections is analogous, replacing $F$ by $E$ in the diagrams and working over $X$ and over the identity map of $X$. \end{proof}